luis-f-lins/process-aware-conversational-agent/data/nlu.md

 - Hi, I'd like to book a trip
 - I need to book a trip
 - I need to travel

+## intent:now_what
+- Now what
+- What's left
+- What's left to do
+- What still needs to be done
+- What should I do next

 ## intent:book_flight
 - I'm booking a flight